MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 5. Because MFA is enabled for all users except for the M365 pilot project group members (of which, Adele is not a member), a **More information required** window appears.
 Select **Next**.
 This returns the **Microsoft Authenticator** page, which is the starting point for signing in with MFA. <br/>

 	**Important:** If you do not have a phone, then this is as far as you can go when attempting to sign-in as Adele.
 Even though you can't complete the sign-in, you have verified that the first part of your Conditional Access policy is working, since it requires Adele to sign-in using MFA.
-At this point, close your Edge browser session, and then skip to step #18, at which point you will sign back in as Holly.
+At this point, skip to step #18 so that you can sign back in as Holly.

 6. On the **Microsoft Authenticator** page that appears, you can download this mobile app or use a different method for MFA verification.
 For the purposes of this lab, we recommend that you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
 Select the **I want to set up a different method** option at the bottom of the page (**Important:** Do NOT confuse this link with the **I want to use a different authenticator app** that appears above it).